 Yes, that is an interesting spelling.
 We used Anna Maria Horner’s gorgeous LOOMinous collection woven with yarn dyed cotton threads.
 Check our out roll-and-stitch technique that makes the scarf’s two sides mirror images.

 Double layers help eliminate the super-sheerness of standard gauze and give the fabric a bit of extra weight.
 Our soft shawl wrap takes full advantage of this swathe of softness.
-Pom accents add a kick of casual whimsy.
+Pom accents add a pop of casual whimsy.